 1. For a more authentic and rustic look, use a whole cabbage of aged kimchi for braising, rather than cutting it into chunks.
 This will also help to lock in the flavor.

-2. Pork ribs are commonly used for this recipe, but pork shoulder or other fatty parts of pork can also work well.
+2. This recipe commonly uses pork ribs, but pork shoulder or other fatty cuts of pork work well too.

 3. Parboiling pork ribs before adding it to the braise can help reduce fat and gaminess, and remove impurities.
 If using pork shoulder, parboiling is not necessary.